-Introducing Anita Sutherland, regional manager Kimberley
+Introducing Anita Sutherland, Regional Manager Kimberley

-Anita has spent 6 years in the small business industry.
+Anita has spent six years in the small business industry.
 Her key skill set is marketing, sales, business development and stakeholder management.
 Anita has been manager of the Small Business Centre East Kimberley from 2011 to 2014 and has successfully assisted with the tender for the whole Kimberley.
 She now coordinates the business advisors and clients for Broome, Derby, Fitzroy Crossing, Halls Creek, Kununurra and Wyndham.

 Anita has lived in Kununurra in the Kimberley region of Western Australia since 2010.
 Having also lived in other remote areas of Australia, Anita is aware of the cultural diversity and challenges that affects small businesses in the region.

 Brad Williams is the Managing Director and Licensee of First National Real Estate Kimberley.
 Specialist areas include Commercial/Industrial Sales & Leasing, major projects management and coordination of all branch marketing activities.

 Tracy has been a member of the Broome community for 15 years, a majority of her time there was working for Westpac Banking Corporation in the Kimberley Region as a local Bank Manager/Home Finance Manager.
 As her career progressed she found herself wanting a more challenging role with diversity and feeling the need to obtain and manage her own Business.
 She later decided to follow a path into something that she would love and enjoy, which became her own Business as a Registrar of Marriages throughout the Kimberley region offering people an escape into the outback with some secluded destinations to Wed.
 She has worked for the Attorney General's Department as an unpaid voluntary Justice of the Peace and the Department of Housing in Leasing, along with her own successful business.